Mohit-G-git/LLM4DyG-forked/REPORT.md

 > Given an undirected dynamic graph with the edges [(1, 2, 1), (1, 3, 1), (1, 2, 5), (3, 1, 6)].
 What nodes are linked with node 1 at time 1?
 > Answer: [2, 3]

-**Verdict:** ❌ Incorrect — the model repeated the few-shot example instead of answering the actual question.
+**Verdict:**  **Incorrect** — the model repeated the few-shot example instead of answering the actual question.
 This is a common hallucination pattern for small models.

 ---